NHL on CTV: Stanley Cup playoffs coverage

 After the 1985–86 season, CTV decided to pull the plug on the venture.
 Their limited access to Canadian-based teams (other than Quebec, whose English-speaking fan base was quite small) translated into poor ratings.
 For the next two years, Carling O'Keefe retained their rights, and syndicated playoff telecasts on a chain of channels that would one day become the Global Television Network under the names Stanley Cup '87 and Stanley Cup '88, before a merger between the two breweries put an end to the competition.

 NHL–Soviet Super Series

-In 1979–80, 1982–83, 1985–86, 1988–89, and 1989–90, CTV televised a handful of games of the NHL–Soviet Super Series, where touring Soviet clubs visited NHL teams in a series of exhibition games.
+In addition to the NHL coverage, CTV televised a handful of games of the 1979–80, 1982–83, 1985–86, 1988–89, and 1989–90 editions of the NHL–Soviet Super Series, where touring Soviet clubs visited NHL teams in a series of exhibition games.

 On New Year's Eve 1985, CTV broadcast one such game between the Montreal Canadiens and CSKA Moscow in Montreal.
 Although CTV aired the game (as a "Special Presentation of CTV Sports"), it was not considered an official part of NHL on CTV package.
 That was because the broadcast was presented by Molson instead of Carling O'Keefe.
-Therefore, a special on-air talent was utilized; Bob Cole, Ron Reusch, and Dick Irvin Jr. called the game while Dan Matheson and Brian McFarlane hosted the telecast together on CTV.
+Therefore, a special on-air talent was utilized; Bob Cole, Ron Reusch, and Dick Irvin, Jr. called the game while Dan Matheson and Brian McFarlane hosted the telecast together on CTV.